-ATD = alternate temperature difference limit (°F)

-T-factor = determined by pretesting per Article SP-150577.03, B, 3, b, 1

-- E-factor = determined by pretesting per Article SP-150577.03, B, 3, b, 1 - R-factor = restraint factor, taken as 0.38 unless otherwise justified and approved - CTE = coefficient of thermal expansion of the concrete (in./in./°F) IPS = in-place compressive strength of the production concrete, calculated using maturity methods per IM 383 (psi)
+ATD = alternate temperature difference limit (°F) T-factor = determined by pretesting per Article DS-15077.03, B, 3, b, 1) E-factor = determined by pretesting per Article DS-15077.03, B, 3, b, 1) R-factor = restraint factor, taken as 0.38 unless otherwise justified and approved CTE = coefficient of thermal expansion of the concrete (in./in./°F) IPS = in-place compressive strength of the production concrete, calculated using maturity methods per IM 383 (psi) $\varphi =$ 0.90

-$\varphi = 0.90$

-(3) Use of the ATD.
+4) Use of the ATD.

-The TCP shall report the estimated ATD at 1-hour intervals, in graphical or tabular format.
-The estimated ATD shall be based on the predicted thermal behavior of the concrete mass, the pre-tested material properties, and the pre-developed maturity curve for the mix.
-The TCP must demonstrate that the predicted concrete temperature difference will not exceed the estimated ATD at any time during the thermal control period.
-The estimated ATD shall be calculated with the equation in Article SP-150577.03, B, 3, b, 2 at the time of construction, using the in-place compressive strength of the production concrete as determined using concrete maturity methods per Materials I.M.
+TCP shall provide test data, sample calculations, and report estimated ATD at 1 hour intervals, in graphical or tabular format.
+Estimated ATD shall be based on the predicted thermal behavior of the concrete mass, pre-tested material properties, and pre-developed maturity curve for the mix.
+TCP shall demonstrate the predicted concrete temperature difference will not exceed the estimated ATD at any time during the thermal control period.
+Estimated ATD shall not be considered the contractual ATD.
+Contractual ATD shall be calculated with the equation in Article DS-15077.03, B, 3, b, 2 at the time of construction, using the in-place compressive strength of the production concrete as determined using concrete maturity methods per Materials I.M.
 383, based on the temperature sensor data that provides the lowest estimate of concrete maturity.